-Cons: Slightly sweet and not as shiny as pure maple syrup.
-Plus if you're making just a simple bread roll and don't have syrup at home, it might not be worth it to purchase it just for the glaze.
+Cons: Slightly sweet, which makes it less suitable for savory bakes.
+Not as shiny as pure maple syrup.
+Lastly, if you're making just a simple bread roll and don't have any syrup at home, it might not be worth running to a shop just for that.
 In that case, simply brush with plant milk.

-Plant milk will give your baked goods a nice golden to deep brown colour without a sweet aftertaste or shine.
-The fat content in the milk is what will give the bread its golden colour.
+Plant milk gives your baked goods a nice golden to deep brown colour without a sweet aftertaste or shine.
+The fat content in the milk is what gives the bread its golden colour.

 As always, feel free to choose your favourite plant milk such as soy, almond, oat, hemp, or similar.

-Pro: A plant milk glaze has a neutral taste and is not sweet (make sure you opt for unsweetened milks) but still gives the golden colour.
+Pro: A plant milk glaze has a neutral taste and is not sweet (make sure you opt for unsweetened milk) but still gives the golden colour.

-Con: It will colour less than syrup or syrup combination and will not give you that signature shiny egg finish.
+Con: Gives less colour than syrup.
+You won't get that signature shiny egg finish.
 If you’d like a shiny finish make sure to go for a syrup-based glaze.

 How to use: A plant milk glaze is best for any bake that might benefit from a neutral-tasting glaze as it will give you the colour but not the sweet taste that a syrup gives.